Peltorator/fl_2020_spbu_spr/peLLang.md

 ## Variables

-A name of a variable can be any non-empty sequence of lower and upper case letters, digits and underscores (`_`) which can't start with a digit.
+The name of a variable can be any non-empty sequence of lower and upper case letters, digits and underscores (`_`) which can't start with a digit.
-Also a name of a variable can't be one of keywords of peLLang (we'll discuss them later).
+Also, the name of a variable can't be one of the keywords of peLLang (we'll discuss them later).

 Some examples: